albeiks/countlit.com/_pages/privacy.md

 ---
 layout: page
-title: Privacy
+title: Privacy Policy
-include_in_header: true
+include_in_header: false
 ---

 **Last updated**
 August 1 2020

-# Privacy Policys
+# Privacy Policy

 Omar Albeik built the Countlit app as a Freemium app.
 This SERVICE is provided by Omar Albeik at no cost and is intended for use as is.